sourcegraph/handbook/content/people-ops/manager-guide.md

 - **Assemble**
 - **Expensify**

-## How to notify People Ops of a change
+## How to notify People Ops of an org and role change

 Please complete [this form](https://forms.gle/XUQLbGbhPAs1W2jh7) with the information required.
 This will notify People Ops of any changes you’ll make.